 Prescription drugs prescribed by a Plan or referral doctor and obtained at a Plan pharmacy will be dispensed for up to a 34-day supply.
-You pay nothing per prescription unit or refill for up to the lesser of a 34-day supply or 100-unit supply, or for the amount indicated on the prescription; or for one commercially prepared unit (i.e., one inhaler, one vial ophthalmic medication or insulin).
+You pay a \$10 copay per prescription unit or refill for up to a 34-day supply or 100-unit supply, whichever is greater.
+Mail order prescription service is available for maintenance medications up to a 90 day supply; you pay a \$20 copay.